alanarvelo/life-data-api/backend/README.md

 ##### Running the server

-From within the `backend/` directory first ensure you are working using your created virtual environment.
+From within the `backend/` directory, first ensure you are working using your created virtual environment.

 To run the server, execute:
 ```bash